MinecraftForge/Documentation/docs/configuration/runs.md

       'value'
     }

-    // If not false, Gradle will stop once the process has finished forceExit true

     // If true, compile all projects instead of for the current task
     // This is only used by IntelliJ IDEA buildAllProjects false